-New method for creating bone tissue and cartilage tissueAugust 13th, 2014 in Medical research /
+New method for creating bone tissue and cartilage tissueAugust 13, 2014 in Medicine & Health / Medical research

 UT-Doctoral Degree Candidate Anne Leferink has discovered a new method for creating bone tissue and cartilage tissue.
 By sequencing structures, it is possible to create a larger piece of bone tissue or cartilage tissue than was possible with current techniques.
 The aim is to create as much bone as possible using as few stem cells as possible.
 The technique has to be injectable, so that complex bone defects such as osteoporosis or arthritis can be treated without surgery.
 Leferink: "I haven't made any bone yet, but we do expect it to work."